By Evan Liebgott, Research Assistant, SOG EFC

 Big picture: the “why” of dashboards

-The Environmental Finance Center at the University of North Carolina (UNC EFC) has been creating water and wastewater rates sustainability dashboards for over 15 years, starting in North Carolina and expanding to over 20 states.
-But why has the UNC EFC invested so much time and effort into this product?
-What makes dashboards a useful tool?
+The School of Government Environmental Finance Center (SOG EFC) has been creating sustainability dashboards for water and wastewater rates for over 15 years, starting in North Carolina and expanding to over 20 states.
+But why has the SOG EFC invested so much time and effort into this product?
+What makes dashboards useful tools?

 Ultimately, dashboards serve as a resource for informed decision-making about water and wastewater rates.
 They are a visual tool for understanding rates in context.
-Utilities can understand not just whether their rates are higher or lower than some other utilities, but also how their rates compare to similar utilities.
+Utilities can understand not just whether their rates are higher or lower than those of other utilities but also how their rates compare to similar utilities.
 For example, small systems should be compared to other small systems.

 Additionally, dashboards have the benefits of interactivity and accessibility.
 Users can choose any utility displayed, then adjust the consumption slider to see how bills at various consumption points compare to those in the selected comparison group.
 From the comparison group dropdown, users may select what utilities they are interested in comparing the selected utility to such as similar size, similar revenue generation, or similar customer income, among others.
 Finally, the rate increase slider shows estimates of how the metrics on the dials may change given a certain rate increase.
 Dashboards are accessible because they display publicly available data in a user-friendly way, rather than requiring users to request and then enter data.
 Information boxes that provide a brief explanation of what the dials mean and how they are calculated make the dashboard data digestible for the layperson and are a tool for communicating the financial sustainability of a utility to decision-makers and the public.